-Chapels Nothing remains of the monastery at Balivanich.
-The remains of an ancient chapel,

-Beach below Balivanich Airport

-Teampall Chaluim Cille, dedicated to St Columba (NF783549), and its associated well, Tobar Chaluim Cille, remain on the south east side of the village.
+Beach below Balivanich Airport Chapels Little remains of the monastery at Balivanich.
+The lichen-covered remains of an ancient chapel, Teampall Chaluim Cille, dedicated to St Columba (NF783549), and its associated well.
+Tobar Chaluim Cille, lie on the south east side of the village.
 The old chapel at Nunton (NF768538) may date from the 14th century.
-There was a nunnery in this area, Baile nan Cailleach (G Nun's Town) but this declined after the Reformation.
-The stones were said to be used for Clanranald's new house and steading in the 1700s.
-Nunton Steadings has been renovated.
+There was a nunnery in this area, Baile nan Cailleach (G Nun's Town), but this declined after the Reformation.